Jennifer Satterfield, President

 Alex Thoreen

 Alex is a third-generation Camano Island resident.
-He is a retired intellectual property attorney, specializing in securing patents for technology companies.
+Alex is a stay-at-home dad and a former intellectual property attorney who specialized in securing patents for technology companies.
 Alex and his wife Jessica have two children who love exploring Camano Island’s forests and beaches.
+Alex coaches youth sports and is president of the Camano Outdoor Education Association, which operates the outdoor Camano Forest School.
 Alex joined the SCAF board in 2022.

 Natalie Hagglund, Executive Director